PaulTOliver/salis-v2/README.md

 - Tierran templates are now used instead of keys/lock pairs
 - The instruction set is shorter
 - Organisms can send/receive instructions to/from a common pipe
-- Organisms can "eat" information
-- Organisms are rewarded for eating
-- Organisms are punished on faults

 ### Python integration
 - Salis controller/viewer is now written in python 3